open-sdg/open-sdg/docs/configuration.md

 * `title`: Controls the title of the reporting status page.
 Defaults to "Reporting status".
 * `description`: Controls the introductory text under the title.
 If omitted there will be no introductory text.
+* `disaggregation_tabs`: Whether or not to display disaggregation status tabs.

 Here is an example of using these settings: